Mission Moment: Event highlights College’s research and scholarly activity

 Medical Student and Resident Division

-First Place: Dr. Richard Giovane, Dr. Louanne Friend, Mathew Leatherwood, Hui Wang, for Predicting the Need to Order Blood Cultures Using Neuroshell©: A Retrospective Chart Review.
+: Dr. Richard Giovane, Dr. Louanne Friend, Mathew Leatherwood, Hui Wang, for Predicting the Need to Order Blood Cultures Using Neuroshell©: A Retrospective Chart Review

 Of the posters, 14 were presented in the Medical Student and Resident Division, and 13 in the Faculty Division.